There are many types of grief that people, and children, deal with over the holiday season.

 Some siblings will muddle through the holidays without their built-in friends.

-Spouses are facing their first holiday without the person who has been by their side for years.
+Spouses face their first holiday without someone who has been by their side for years.

 Each situation and each person’s grief is unique, but you are not alone if you are grieving this holiday season.